 Outcome 1.
-Responsive and Reliable Adjudication Indicator Responsibility Head of Registry, Head of Case Management and COO Baseline 2016/17 2016/17 2017/18 2018/19 2019/20 Estimated performance New indicator Annual Targets 2020 / 21 2021 /22 2022 /23 2023 /24 2024 /25 75% 75% 75% 75% 75% 75%
+Responsive and Reliable Adjudication Indicator Responsibility Head of Registry, Head of Case Management and COO Baseline 2016/17 2016/17 2017/18 2018/19 2019/20 Estimated performance New indicator Annual Targets 2020 / 21 2021 /22 2023 /24 2024 /25 75% 75% 759 % 75% 75%

 Outcome 2.
 Transparent, Accountable and Sustainable Tribunal Indicator 1 - Title Audit outcome Definition This indicator refers to the opinion given by the Auditor General (AG) on the Tribunal's Annual Financial Statements and Annual Performance Report annually at financial year end.
-Source of data AG report and management report from AG Method of Calculation / > No calculation required Assessment The report received from the AG refers to findings that can result in the audit conclusion being no audit opinion possible, qualified, unqualified or with no findings (clean) Means of Verification AG report and Management report Assumptions The Tribunal has over the past two years had a clean audit outcome and therefore if all systems, processes and procedures are maintained it is assumed that the same outcome will be achieved over the five-year period Disaggregation of Beneficiaries (where applicable) N/A
+Source of data AG report and management report from AG Method of Calculation / No calculation required Assessment ➤ The report received from the AG refers to findings that can result in the audit conclusion being no audit opinion possible, qualified, unqualified or with no findings (clean) Means of Verification AG report and Management report Assumptions The Tribunal has over the past two years had a clean audit outcome and therefore if all systems, processes and procedures are maintained it is assumed that the same outcome will be achieved over the five-year period Disaggregation of Beneficiaries (where applicable) N/A

 Outcome 2.
-Transparent, Accountable and Sustainable Tribunal Spatial Transformation (where applicable) N/A Calculation Type Not calculated Not calculated Reporting Cycle Annual Annual Desired performance Clean audit - no findin Clean audit - no findings Indicator Responsibility Head of Finance and Co 00 Baseline 2016/17 2017/1 18 20 018/19 2019/20 Estimated performance Unqualified Clean Clean Clean Annual Targets 2020 / 21 2021 /22 2022 /23 2023 /24 2024 /25 Clean Clean Cle an Clean Clean
+Transparent, Accountable and Sustainable Tribunal Spatial Transformation (where applicable) N/A Calculation Type Not calculated Reporting Cycle Annual Annual Desired performance Clean audit - no findings Indicator Responsibility Head of Finance and Head of Finance and COO Baseline 2016/17 2016/17 2017/18 2018/19 2019/20 Estimated performance Unqualified Clean Clean Clean Annual Targets 2020 / 21 2021 /22 2022 2 /23 2023 /24 2024 /25 Clean Clean Cle ean Clean Clean